-Activity: The rate of emergency-department visits for influenza-like illness is similar to the rate seen in week 6 (Page 2).
+Activity: The rate of emergency-department visits for influenza-like illness has increased since week 10 (Page 2).

-Severity: The percentage of deaths reported in Los Angeles County with pneumonia or influenza as a cause of death has decreased since last week (Page 3).
+Severity: The percentage of deaths reported in Los Angeles County with pneumonia or influenza as a cause of death has decreased as compared with last week (Page 3).

-Virology: The percentage of specimens testing positive for influenza during week 7 has increased since last week.
+Virology: The percentage of specimens testing positive for influenza during week 11 has decreased since last week.
 Influenza A now predominates in Los Angeles County (Page 4).
 Nationally, influenza A H1N1 was the most commonly detected virus in recent weeks.

-Vaccine match and effectiveness: Interim estimates of 2019-2020 flu vaccine effectiveness were released this week.
+Vaccine match and effectiveness: Interim estimates of 2019-2020 flu vaccine effectiveness were released last.
 So far this season, the 2019-20 seasonal flu vaccines are reducing flu-related doctor's visits by about half overall.
 In children, the vaccine is reducing doctor's visits for flu by 55%.